Visiting Faculty Benefits

 Base Life Insurance

 The University provides group term life and accidental death and dismemberment coverage.
-The basic coverage is equal to your base salary including commissions if applicable up to a maximum of $200,000.
+The basic coverage is equal to 1.5 times your base salary including commissions if applicable up to a maximum of $350,000.

 Life insurance coverage is effective upon employment and terminates on the last day of employment.
 However, you will be given the opportunity to convert the University policy to a personal policy and assume payment for premiums.
 You have 31 days after termination to apply for a personal policy.
 The life insurance company will continue your coverage during the 31-day period if you elect to continue coverage.